This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Weather and crowds play an important role when you plan your trip.
 For your chosen destination, do you know when the high season and low season is?

 If you are fortunate enough to be flexible in when you can take your vacation time, good for you!
-Avoiding peak travel periods is one of our best travel tips for how to plan a vacation.
+Avoiding peak travel periods, which is one of our best travel tips for planning a vacation.

 Once you have chosen your destination, step two in planning a trip is to book your flights.
-And learning how to find cheap flights will help you to reduce one of your biggest travel expenses.
+Learning how to find cheap flights will help you to reduce one of your biggest travel expenses, such as signing up to Going, formerly Scott’s Cheap Flights, newsletter if your travel dates are flexible.

 As a traveling family, if it’s an overseas trip and a long haul flight I like to plan my trip so we get to our destination as quickly as possible, with the most amount of comfort and facilities our budget allows!